vincentnozick/garamon/data/README.md

 ## Contact
     * vincent.nozick (at) u-pem.fr

+## Thanks
+    * special thanks to Lars Tingelstad for the Python binding

 ## Reference
 If you use Garamon for research purpose, please cite the following paper: